MartinBradbury/trihub/README.md

 - **Sources of inspiration and guidance in general**:
   - This resources is only available to enrolled students at The Code Institute:
     - The Code Institute Diploma in Full Stack Software Development (Advanced Front-End) Walk-through project Moments (frontend)
-  - [React](https://react.dev/learn) A goto place to learn.
+  - [React](https://react.dev/learn) A go to place to learn.
   - [Django Rest framework](https://www.django-rest-framework.org/) A got place to learn
-  - [Django & React Tutorial](https://youtu.be/JD-age0BPVo?si=vLYojx9J_rD8ZKyU), Tech with Tim, also a goto net source for inspo.
+  - [Django & React Tutorial](https://youtu.be/JD-age0BPVo?si=vLYojx9J_rD8ZKyU), Tech with Tim, also a go to net source for inspo.
 - **Testing**: Used to learn how to create test cases
   - [How to write test cases for Django Rest Framework Applications](https://rajansahu713.medium.com/mastering-the-art-of-django-test-cases-fa7b0322c9fb)
   - [Django REST framwork, Testing](https://www.django-rest-framework.org/api-guide/testing/#testingDjango)
   - [django project, testing](https://docs.djangoproject.com/en/3.2/topics/testing/)
   - [Getting started with testing in Python](https://realpython.com/python-testing/)

 #### Acknowledgements

 I would like to thank!

 - My immediate and extended family, as well as my friends, who support and cheer me on!
 - Code Institutes Tutor Support service, their help has been a source of immense relief when in total panic!
 Also yet another channel to gain more knowhow from.
 - My mentor []()

 <!--

 ##  Technology Used:
 ### Languages and framework: